-If a student has an excessive reading on a report, the following steps should be taken:
+If a student has an excessive reading on a monthly report, the following steps should be taken:

-- 1. A student will receive notification from the Clinical Coordinator if the exposure reading is greater than the allowable ALARA limits at Level I at 0.4 mSv (40 mrem) per month. - 2.
-The student will meet with the Clinical Coordinator to provide written verification concerning details of the event(s) when the student possibly received the excessive exposure(s). - 3.
+- 1. A student will receive notification from the Clinical Coordinator if the exposure reading is greater than 0.4 mSv (40 mrem) per month. - 2.
+The student will be contacted by the Clinical Coordinator to provide written verification concerning details of the event(s) when the student possibly received the excessive exposure(s). - 3.
 The student will confer with the Clinical Coordinator concerning methods to reduce radiation exposure from radiographic, mobile and fluoroscopic procedures to avoid future excessive readings.
+Documentation may be found in Trajecsys.